-Kassidy Jack is a mass media arts major at Clark Atlanta University, with a concentration in radio, television, and film, which is an academic focus that she feels allows her to “be creative within work.”
-She wants to work as a TV news broadcaster, and to one day start her own production company.
-During her first year of college, upon the recommendation of a friend of her sister’s, Kassidy did an unpaid internship with Stacey Abrams’ campaign for governor of Georgia.
+Kassidy Jack is a mass media arts major at Clark Atlanta University, with a concentration in radio, television, and film.
+This is an academic focus that she feels allows her to “be creative within work.”
+She wants to become a TV news broadcaster and one day start her own production company.
+During her first year of college, Kassidy did an unpaid internship with Stacey Abrams’ campaign for governor of Georgia.
 Now nearing her final year of college, she is looking for a second internship in a news station in Atlanta, a process which is now on hold because of the pandemic.
-She has moved home to finish her semester online and support her family and her neighbors in her community in rural Louisiana, which has been hit hard by the pandemic.
-The transcript of Kassidy’s interview below has been edited and condensed.
+She has moved home to finish her semester online and support her family and her neighbors.
+Her community in rural Louisiana has been hit hard by the pandemic.
+This interview with Kassidy was conducted, edited, and condensed by Matthew Wolfgram.

 Can you tell me a little bit about your first internship?